There are a number of programs written which are connected with Stickies, and are provided here as something which you may

 SSIT will open any Stickies data file, either a current file or a backup, and list the stickies it contains.
 The stickies,

-and information about them can then be viewed, and SSIT can automatically transfer the information from the items you choose
+and information about them can then be viewed, and SSIT can then transfer the information from the items you choose

 directly into Stickies.